-We draw on data from the MCS, here largely from sweep 2 (age 3) to sweep 6 (age 14).
+We draw on data largely from sweep 2 (age 3) to sweep 6 (age 14).
 We use this to create independent variables related to class and dependent variables related to parenting as one component of HSRS.
 To construct our independent variables (see Table 1 for distributions in the sample) we use three proxies for class position, recognising the political (Tyler, 2015) and analytical problems associated with any particular operationalisation of the concept.
 First, we use the most recent NS-SEC classification (5 class version), using the highest of either parents’ occupational class on the NS-SEC recorded at any sweep from 1-6 when the cohort members were aged 14.
 We undertake a similar process to create a 'highest parental qualification' variable as a second proxy for class identity.
 We also utilise the OECD income quintiles from the MCS Sweep 6 Derived Variables dataset.
 The data in the MCS also allows exploration along a number of other important intersections with class such as gender and ethnicity.
 We do not report analysis here on these categories, because of constraints of space, but do plan to do this in future research.

+We do not address the gendered question of who specifically does the work associated with HSRS.
+There are three main reasons for this: First, this is already the subject of extensive and long-standing research which shows that domestic, caring and parenting work is disproportionately undertaken by women and that it causes ‘depletion’ (Authors, 2020; Folbre and Yoon, 2007; Rai and Goldblatt, 2020).
+Second, MCS data is not as well suited to this task as some other data sources.
+The main focus is on the cohort – at this stage children, rather than the adults involved.
+The data includes interviews with a ‘MAIN’ respondent who is a parent or carer for the Cohort Member as well as a ‘PARTNER’.
+In the data reported here we use the MAIN respondent data, which, echoing the point above, is usually the Cohort Member’s mother.
+For example, at Sweep 1 the MAIN respondent identified as female in 99.8% of cases and the natural parent in 96.4% of cases.
+As such, the vast majority of the work in parenting we report below is done by women/mothers.
+Third, as above, constraints of space mean that other lines of analysis will be dealt with in subsequent papers.

+Another important issue for our research revolves around the meaning of the household.
+‘Households’ are tricky to pin down as an analytical unit precisely because they can look very different, can comprise multiple families or stretch across different spaces and can have very different internal memberships.
+For the MCS, a household revolves around those people living with the Cohort Member, and the dataset includes basic information on all other siblings, children and other adults who live in the household, but the majority of the variables relate to the Cohort Member themselves.
+So in this sense, ‘the household’ as operationalised in the analysis is the place that the Cohort Member lives (including if they are at boarding school or live part of the time with another carer/parent).
+While always problematic, this de-facto (rather than theoretical) definition of the household is sufficient to substantiate the arguments we make below about agency, strategy, resources and outcomes (e.g. compound inequality).

 INSERT Table 1 ABOUT HERE.